Sex differences in psychology: Suicide

+Although women have more suicidal thoughts and attempts, and are diagnosed with depression more than men, men are much more likely to die from suicide.
+Suicide from men happens 4 times more often than among women.
+Men also have higher levels of suicidal intent than women.
+Even though women try to commit suicide more often, men choose more violent methods, like guns.
+Women are more likely to use different methods like drug overdose or poison.
+One proposed cause for these disparities is socialization: men are expected to be independent and discouraged from showing weakness or emotion, while women are encouraged to share emotions and rely on support from others.
+Other suggested factors are societal expectations linking men's worth to their ability to provide and men's higher rate of alcoholism.

 Schizophrenia

 Women and men are both equally likely at developing symptoms of schizophrenia, but the onset occurs earlier for men.
 It has been suggested that sexually dimorphic brain anatomy, the differential effects of estrogens and androgens, and the heavy exposure of male adolescents to alcohol and other toxic substances can lead to this earlier onset in men.
 Various neurodevelopmental theories suggest the reasoning behind an earlier onset for men.
 One theory suggests that male fetal brains are more vulnerable to prenatal complications.
 Another theory argues that the gender differentiation in schizophrenia onset is due to excessive pruning of synaptic nerves during male adolescence.
 "The estrogen hypothesis" proposes that higher levels of estrogen in women has a protective effect against these prenatal and adolescent complications that may be associated with men having schizophrenia onset earlier.
 Estrogen can alter post-synaptic signal transduction and inhibit psychotic symptoms.
 Thus, as women experience lower levels of estrogen during menopause or the menstrual cycle, they can experience greater amounts of psychotic symptoms.
 In addition, estrogen treatment has yielded beneficial effects in patients with schizophrenia.